 Examples of modern skids include wood pallets without a bottom deck or nestable pallets.
-Such skids include Litco presswood pallets, as well as plastic distribution pallets.
-Examples of both of types of skids are pictured earlier in this article.
+Such nestable skids include Litco's engineered wood pallets, as well as plastic distribution pallets.
+Examples of both types of skids are pictured earlier in this article.
 Many paper pallets would also be classified as skids, such as the IKEA paper pallet pictured above.

 An important advantage of nestable pallets is that of improved cube efficiency.
 Nested pallets take up less space than empty and stacked.
 In terms of reduced transportation cost, the transportation of nestable pallets is typically much more cost effective than for double-faced pallets.
 In storage, both for shipper and receiver, the nestable pallets require significantly less storage space.
 The limitations of nestable pallets typically include incompatibility with conveyors and racking, although there are exceptions to these generalizations.
 Some nestable pallets now have enough bottom coverage to be conveyable, and some nestable pallets have bottom decks that can be affixed after shipment, thus combining the benefits of nestability with the performance advantage of having a bottom deck.
 Such innovations are not yet widely used.
 Nestable pallets can be successfully racked when used in combination with wire mesh decking.

 It is important to train material handling personnel so that they understand the limitations of specific types of pallets when it comes to pallet safety.
 Attempting to place a non-rackable pallet in storage racks without support decking, for example, could have dangerous repercussions.
 It is sound practice to instruct employees to not rack loads if they are not familiar with the performance rating of the pallet they are handling.

 What Is a Skid?
 A Look at the Skid in Material Handling

 Let's start with a definition.
 Generally speaking, a skid is a platform on runners or other vertical supports such as a skid foundation.